srfiorini/IEEE1872-owl/README.md

 * sumo-cora.owl: The taxonomy of concepts of SUMO used in the remaining ontologies.
 * cora.owl: It is cora-base linked to sumo-cora, rparts and corax.
 This is the recommended implementation in this library.
 * cora-fullaxiom.owl: A version of cora.owl + pos.owl with the result of our best effort to translate SUO-KIF axioms in SUMO and IEEE 1872-2015 to OWL.
 Use this implementation with care.
-* corax.owl: The OWL implrmentation of CORAX.
+* corax.owl: The OWL implementation of CORAX.
 * rparts.owl: The OWL implementation of RPARTS.
 * pos.owl: The OWL implementation of POS.
 * annotation.owl: Some annotation properties for the ontologies in this project.